[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 Region This article uses ap-northeast-1 (Tokyo)

-Node.js / AWS CDK Node.js 18 or higher, AWS CDK v2
+Node.js / AWS CDK Node.js 18 or later, AWS CDK v2

 AWS CLI v2 Used for Network Firewall CLI operations and SSM connections

-Brave Search API key Subscribe via AWS Marketplace and obtain key
+Brave Search API Key Subscribe via AWS Marketplace to obtain

 The Brave Search API is available on AWS Marketplace.